Skip to main content

 Pruning

-Leave stems standing through winter — they protect the crown from frost heaving.
-Cut to the ground in early spring (March) before new growth.
-No other pruning needed.
+Leave stems standing through winter for crown protection and seed-head interest.
+Cut to the ground in early spring (March) before new shoots emerge.
+No other pruning is required.

 Pruning Schedule